 Kiernan's mother, Alice Slater, wears every hat in the family business -- from harvesting grapes to labeling bottles to helping in the tasting room.
 She has led the landscaping effort at both the winery and tasting room as well as the design and installation of the flower and agricultural themed decorations that make the winery a special place to visit.

 Lucie Morton is the established superstar on the team with academic credentials and accomplishments too many to mention, including being one of the world's foremost ampelographers.
 Lucie helped the team select the vineyard site and the clone/rootstock combinations to fit a vineyard design with one meter between vines and seven feet between rows.
 Lucie continues quarterly visits to the vineyard to advise on how to nurture the vines to produce the type of high quality fruit that makes great wine.

 Francisco Rivas joined Slater Run Vineyards as its first employee in January of 2014.
 Through record-breaking cold temperatures that winter, a relatively mild growing season and then our first harvest, Francisco has learned every step of the winemaking process--from grape to bottle.
 He continues to show his mental and physical strength through his position as Vineyard and Winery Foreman.

 Adale Abel Henderson has developed a deep love for Virginia wineries and the fabulous wines that the state produces during her thirteen years of experience in the Virginia wine industry.
-As the Events and Marketing Director of Slater Run Vineyards and its "in town" tasting room in the Village of Upperville, she has great joy in telling people "I plan parties" when asked what she does for a living.
+As the Hospitality Director of Slater Run Vineyards and, she has great joy in telling people "I plan parties" when asked what she does for a living.
 The mother/step-mother of three adult boys and one girl, with her husband a winemaker as well, Adale has found that wineries are a fun place to work and meet great people!